-For the Lab you will need: Textbook, Francis Marion University General Chemistry 101 Laboratory Manual (the lastest revision edited by T.W.
-Ragsdale) and safety goggles available at McNair Science 307
+For the Lab you will need: Textbook, Francis Marion University General Chemistry 101 Laboratory Manual (the latest revision edited by T.W.
+Ragsdale, identical to last semester) and safety goggles available at McNair Science 307 lab notebook with rip out pages available at the University bookstore.
+(Consult your individual lab instructor about this.)
+(My sections of the lab do not use the lab notebook from the bookstore.)

 Chemistry 101 is a 4 credit class.
 Your lecture grade makes up 75% of the class grade and your lab grade is counted as 25% of the class grade.
 I will include your final lab grade (which I will get from your lab teachers) as 25% of the Chemistry 101 lecture grade.
-I am also teaching CHEM 101 lab section 2819 M 1:30 to 4:20 pm, section 0089 W 1:30 to 4:20 pm, section 3488 F 12:30 to 3:30 pm.
-All of my sections prelab lecture will be held in LSF L301 and all of my section labs will be held in MSB L316) NOTE: By department policy, if you do not complete (or do not turn in any work) for 3 of the approximately 10 labs this semester, you will earn an F on the entire class.
+I am also teaching CHEM 101 lab section 4755 T 12:45 to 3:35 pm (LSF 301/MSB 318), section 4756 W 1:30 to 4:20 pm (LSF304/MSB 318), section 5163 TH 12:45 to 3:35 pm (LSF301/MB 318).
+NOTE: By department policy, if you do not complete (or do not turn in any work) for 3 of the approximately 10 labs this semester, you will earn an F on the entire class.
+If you earn an F in the lab and your lab teacher submits an F for your lab grade, I will have no choice but to assign an F for the lecture as well.

-Grading: Grading will be based on a a percentage of 820 total points ---------- ---------------------------- ----------------------------------
+Grading: Grading will be based or a percentage of 820 total points ---------- -------------------------- ----------------------------------

-3 exams (100 pt per exam) 300 pts final exam (cumulative normal format) 200 pts 7 quizzes (drop 2 quizzes, 20 pts each quiz) 100 pts Mastering Chemistry online homework all added together 10 pts lab grade 200 pts extra credit attendance points 15 pts (If you sign in to 90% of the class period, you will get 15 pts.)
+3 exams (100 pt per exam) 300 pts final exam (cumulative normal format) 200 pts 7 quizzes (drop 2 quizzes, 20 pts each quiz) 100 pts Mastering Chemistry online homework all added together lab grade 200 pts extra credit attendance points 15 pts (If you sign in to 90% of the class period, you will get 15 pts.)
 Blackboard Participation Points 10 pts

-{You will get these points if you log into my class's blackboard site [not the lab blackboard but my lecture blackboard] and (a) either asking questions or (b) answering questions (hopefully correctly - try not to answer unless you are pretty sure you know the answer) [2 pts per question, maximum of 10 pts] at least 5 times during the semester.
-(That is at least 500 individual postings that I have to read through.)
+You will get these points if you log into my class's blackboard site [not the lab blackboard but my lecture blackboard] and (a) either asking questions or (b) answering questions (hopefully correctly - try not to answer unless you are pretty sure you know the answer) [2 pts per question, maximum of 10 pts] at least 5 times during the semester.
+(That is 700 individual postings that I have to read through.)
 I encourage you to ask and answer questions on the blackboard but you will only get a maximum of 10 total pts for both questions and answers.
-That way you will be able to ask and answer questions where I regularly monitor your Q&A. I will also answer some of your blackboard questions in class. (reason for answering questions in class: major point, no one understands, someone gave the wrong answer) I will read through the discussion forum at least one time on Saturday probably around noontime each week.
-If you need a question answered by me immediately, ask me directly instead of posing it on the forum because I do not promise to answer your question. } I may just wait for one of your colleagues to answer your question.}
+That way you will be able to ask and answer questions where I regularly monitor your O&A. I will also answer some of your blackboard questions in class. (reason for answering questions in class: major point, no one understands, someone gave the wrong answer) I will do my best to read through the discussion forum at least one time on Friday evening each week.
+If you need a question answered by me immediately, ask me directly instead of posing it on the forum because I do not promise to answer your question & I may just wait for one of your colleagues to answer your question.}